KillerKingSolo/PixelPulse-Animator/README.md

 ## 💡 Why PixelPulse Animator?

 PixelPulse Animator is designed for artists who want a fast, fun, and powerful way to create pixel art animations right in the browser.
-No installs, no fuss — just pure creativity.
+No need to install, no fuss — just pure creativity.

 ---
 ---